pascallaliberte/sharpen.page/_posts/2020-11-20-fail-predictions-sunshine-contacts.md

 image: /assets/images/posts/2020-11-20-fail-predictions-sunshine-contacts.jpg
 published: true
 related_posts:
+  - 2020-11-13-your-product-might-push-through-with-these-perspectives
+  - 2020-11-06-level-3-sharpening-generate-new-product-ideas
+  - 2020-10-30-to-add-appeal-first-reduce-anxieties
+  - 2020-10-23-make-a-worse-product-to-save-it
+  - 2020-10-16-ego-makes-good-products-fail-remove-ego
+  - 2020-10-09-your-product-is-going-to-fail
+  - 2020-09-11-via-negativa-inverse-product-advice
+  - 2020-07-17-evaluating-a-product-opportunity
+  - 2020-07-10-visitors-will-excuse-your-unstyled-landing-page
+  - 2020-06-19-when-having-to-find-buyers-for-your-product
+  - 2020-06-12-hero-journey-metaphor-multi-outcome-products
+  - 2020-04-17-best-order-of-elements-on-landing-page
+  - 2020-04-03-where-to-listen-when-deluge-of-information
+  - 2020-01-17-level-3-sharpening-so-you-can-rely-less-on-sales
 excerpt:
   Despite being from a funded startup, Sunshine Contacts won't work.
 Don't try to build apps with ideas like this.
+On the surface, you'd think, there's a problem here to solve.
+But really, there's not.
 ---

 _Trying something new here.
-In my "Fail Predictions", I pick on teams that are bigger than us so you don't have to make the same mistakes with the stuff you're building._
+In my "Fail Predictions", I pick on bigger teams than us that are building silly products, so we can all avoid making the same mistakes._

----

 **Don't build an app like [Sunshine Contacts][sunshine-contacts].** Despite it being from a funded startup with investors with clout (Marissa Mayer, no less), the product itself won't work.

-Whether you're bootstrapped, or even if you're VC funded, building an app like this won't make you money.
+Whether you're bootstrapped, or even if you're VC-funded, building an app like this won't make you money.

 There just isn't enough of a struggle in people who might want to use an app like this.
+The [forces][four-forces] don't check out.

 [sunshine-contacts]: https://sunshine.com/contacts/